Anti-graviton/polland/README.md

-# Intorduction
+# Introduction

 // TODO

 # How to compile

-First make sure you have the lates python installed and accessible in your terminal of choice.
+First make sure you have the latest python installed and accessible in your terminal of choice.

 **[Optional]**